shimst3r/exercism-talk/meeting-notes.md

 - recap core concepts
 - get to know different view points, learn from mistakes you might've not made yourself
 - help at your own pace without being rushed (compared to classroom setting)

+# As a Team

+- I introduced Exercism in my product area for remote code dojos
+- convenient infrastructure for async discussion
+- lots of tasks at different levels
+- clearly defined tasks allow to concentrate on solving instead of discussing surrounding conditions